rkt/rkt/tests/README.md

 make check
 ```

+For more details about the `--enable-functional-tests` parameter, see [configure script parameters documentation](build-configure.md).
 The snippet above will run both unit and functional tests.
 If you want to run only functional tests, use `make functional-check`.
 There is also a counterpart target for running unit tests only - it is named `unit-check`.